HeegerGao/RiEMann/README.md

 2. `python scripts/training/train_mani.py`

 After these training, you will get a `seg_net.pth` and a `mani_net.pth` under `experiments/{your_exp_name}`.

+Different hyperparameters in the config file leads to different performance, training speed, and memory cost.
+Have a try!

 ## Evaluation

 Run `python scripts/testing/infer.py`.
 You can select the testing demonstrations in the input arguments.
-After this you will get a `pred_pose.npz` that records the predicted target pose, and a open3d window will visualize the result.
+After this you will get a `pred_pose.npz` that records the predicted target pose.

+We provide different scripts for result and feature visualization in `scripts/testing`.

+We provide pretrained models for the `mug/pick` experiment in `experiments/mug/pick`.

 ## Citing
 ```